mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="word_on_launchpad"/>Launchpad (Informational Only)

 * Automate production-ready CM cluster deployment
-    * Amazon VPC (Virtual Private Cloud)
+    * Will first support Amazon VPC (Virtual Private Cloud) only
-    * Cloudera AWS Reference Architecture
+    * Uses Cloudera's AWS Reference Architecture
 * Currently in testing with platinum customers
 * GA release expected with C5.2